grantcarthew/node-scalable-blob-store/README.md

 ## Quick Start

-Everything in `scalable-blob-store` is asynchronous and is based on Promises using the [Bluebird][bluebird-url] library.
+Everything in `scalable-blob-store` is asynchronous and is based on Promises using the [Bluebird][bluebird-url] library ([why Bluebird and not native Promises?][bluebird-speed-url]).
 There are no callbacks in the API.
 I did this for two reasons; I like Promises, and to support the future ES2016 async / await features.

 Basic usage example: